chrisjohann/security/551_midterm_prep.md

 - Memory safety Attacks and Defenses
 - Creating your own shellcode

+### HW2
+- **Security mindeset ie** - NSA
+	- Assumptions > NSA only hires U.S. citizens, that are healthy, psych stable, loyal to USA.
+	- Assets > National data & secrets: comm between leaders, personal ID info such as SSNs, credit cards.
+Employees themselves
+	- Threats > Hiring a spy, loss of confidential data by accident.
+Traiter or disgruntled employee, mercenary
+	- Countermeasures > strict background checks, only hire somone in the USA for long time, policy of least privilege
+- **chown**

+- **sudo**

 # Module 3: Control hijacking defenses and advanced attacks

 - Stack canaries